Malibu Comics: 1989-1992

-By this time, the company had made a name for itself by publishing a combination of new series and licensed properties such as the classic characters Tarzan and Sherlock Holmes, and popular television, film, and video game tie-ins.
+By this time, the company was publishing a combination of new series and licensed properties.
 Later, after a legal battle with the creators, Malibu created a shared universe called Shattered Earth.

 In 1992, heroes from Centaur Publications (a Golden Age publisher whose properties fell into the public domain) were revived in the form of the Protectors, consisting of Airman, Amazing-Man, Aura, Arc, Arrow, Ferret, Man of War and Mighty Man, among others.
 Several of these characters had short-lived spin-off titles of their own.
-The Centaur heroes and other characters from Adventure (Miss Fury and Rocket Ranger), and Eternity (Dinosaurs for Hire, Ex-Mutants) plus Dead Clown and Widowmaker, were put together in one Universe to form the Genesis line.
-This line, however, had a short lifespan.
+The Centaur heroes and other characters from Adventure (Miss Fury and Rocket Ranger), and Eternity (Dinosaurs for Hire and Ex-Mutants) plus Dead Clown and Widowmaker, were put together in one Universe to form the Genesis line, but it had a short lifespan.

-The Bravura imprint was then launched for the creator-owned and licensed titles.

 Image Comics' publisher of record

-In early 1992, Malibu served as publisher of record for the first comics from Image Comics, giving the upstart creator-run publisher access to the distribution channels.
-This move led to Malibu obtaining almost ten per cent of the American comics market share, temporarily moving ahead of industry giant DC Comics.
+In early 1992, Malibu served as publisher for the first comics from Image Comics, making the upstart creator-run publisher members of the Malibu Graphics Publishing Group, and giving Image access to the distribution channels.
+This move led to Malibu obtaining almost ten percent of the American comics market share, temporarily moving ahead of industry giant DC Comics.

 By the beginning of 1993, Image's financial situation was secure enough to publish its titles independently, and it left Malibu.

+Computer coloring pioneer

+During this period, Rosenberg/Malibu also worked with Adobe Photoshop software to develop the then-leading standard for the computer coloring of comic books.
+Establishing itself as the first company to use digital coloring for all its titles, Malibu boasted improved production values over traditional comics, and printed on higher-quality paper than most comics publishers of the time.
+Andy Walton, Mickey Rose, and Shahid Brown were computer colorists with Malibu Comics and worked on many titles, as the young company partnered with Image Comics.
+One of the main coloring teams was Violent Hues.